kitnato/neverquest/README.md

 #### Recovery rate

 Time until character recovers from a monster's successful attack.
-This duration can be decreased with the [Resilience](#resilience) attribute.
+This duration can be decreased with the [resilience](#resilience) mastery.

 #### Stagger chance